BlafKing/BEP/README.md

 - AFKBot3.AHK starts from the HELM, since I use image detection on the top left radar to see when the player is in the HELM, if you ever move the mouse while in the helm, It won't detect the player being in the helm, so AFKBOT3 is for when you are at the helm, have moved the mouse and want to start the script.

-- Slots.AHK I run this file each time a player is detected, so it sets the player count to 1 and starts detecting new players.
+- Slots.AHK This file is ran each time a player is detected, so it sets the player count to 1 and starts detecting new players.

-- SlotsEmpty.AHK I run this file once the 7 minute timer has passed and no players have joined, this way the server won't get kicked for being AFK in the HELM and if there are other problems, it will eventually restart.
+- SlotsEmpty.AHK This file is ran once the 7 minute timer has passed and no players have joined, this way the server won't get kicked for being AFK in the HELM and if there are other problems, it will eventually restart.

 Discord BOT